Are you guilty of making these job search mistakes while trying to land a position? If you are, your success may have come to a grinding halt.

 It takes a matter of minutes to call the district office of your targeted school.
 The receptionist will provide you with the proper contact information.
 Remember to get the correct spelling and title of the hiring individual.
 Ensuring your resume arrives safely into the hands of the right person is a necessary first step to getting your application reviewed.

-Double check the job posting for instructions regarding where to send your application materials.
+Double-check the job posting for instructions regarding where to send your application materials.
 Districts may require you to submit your information via a website.
-This is a common process.
+This is a typical process.

 8. Not Preparing for the Interview